 After another catastrophic high-profile defeat against Chelsea in Bayern’s home Champions League final, Jupp Heynckes set about improving his squad for a renewed push on the European and domestic fronts, signing Spanish international Javi Martínez from Athletic Bilbao for €40 million and prolific Wolfsburg forward Mario Mandžukić for €13 million.
-Meanwhile, BVB lost Kagawa to Manchester United, but replaced him with former academy product Marco Reus.
+Meanwhile, BVB lost Kagawa to Manchester United but replaced him with former academy product Marco Reus.

 These transfers were to prove vital as Bayern seized control of confrontations between the clubs in the Bundesliga, DFB-Pokal and Champions League, with villain Robben the match-winner in both the tense Pokal quarter-final and, most cathartically, escaping the challenges of Piszczek, Hummels and Subotić to secure a monumental win for the Bavarian giants.
-As Subotić lay on the floor, devastated as Robben had been a year before, Jérôme Boateng stood over Dortmund’s centre half, roaring his approval.
+As Subotić lay on the floor, devastated as Robben had been a year before, Jérôme Boateng stood over Dortmund’s centre-back, roaring his approval.
 Bayern were back on top.

-After the game, Klopp made a comment comparing Bayern to the Chinese in industry and accusing the Bavarians of trying to copy Dortmund’s style of play, to which Heynckes coldly responded: “It’s important for one to show respect in both victory and defeat – but especially in defeat.”
+After the game, Klopp made a comment comparing Bayern to the Chinese in industry, and accusing the Bavarians of trying to copy Dortmund’s style of play, to which Heynckes coldly responded: “It’s important for one to show respect in both victory and defeat – but especially in defeat.”

 Despite the even nature of the rivalry, and indeed the major flash points being provoked by Dortmund, the rivalry between these two storied clubs is viewed in a familiar light by German football observers and neutrals alike.
 Bayern, as ever, have been cast as the bad guys, just as they were in their rivalries with Bremen in the late 1980s, Hamburg in the late 1970s and Borussia Mönchengladbach in the late 1960s to early ’70s.
 For in German football culture, Bayern are still viewed with contempt as a lucky club.

 The Bayern-Dusel (Bayern Luck) myth, prominent since the beginning of the start of their period of unprecedented success in the early 1970s, is almost as old as the Bundesliga itself, and despite Bayern’s recent bad luck in major finals – defeats to Inter and Chelsea in Champions League finals and Robben’s pivotal penalty miss being the most obvious of these – their image of the force of evil in German football continues unabated.
-For many, if they are not lucky, Bayern buy success, or cheat their rivals out of it, an idea harking back to the FC Hollywood days of Beckenbauer, Gerd Müller and co.
+For many, if they are not lucky, Bayern buy success or cheat their rivals out of it, an idea harking back to the FC Hollywood days of Beckenbauer, Müller and co.